 Oxy's written policy on political activities broadly defines what a political contribution is for the purposes of the policy.
 It covers campaign contributions and other politically related expenses by or on behalf of Oxy, and they are made only with the approval of the Board of Directors, the Government Affairs Committee or their designees.
 The Government Affairs Committee approves all political contributions and reports directly to the Board of Directors.
-The Vice President, Government Relations is the current chairperson of the Government Affairs Committee, and the other members of the Government Affairs Committee are: the Senior Vice President and Chief Financial Officer; the President of Onshore Resources and Carbon Management; and the President of Oxy Energy Services.
+The Vice President, Government Relations is the current chairperson of the Government Affairs Committee, and the other members of the Government Affairs Committee are: the Senior Vice President and Chief Financial Officer; the Vice President, Land, Regulatory, Governmental Relations and Corporate Affairs; and the President of Oxy Energy Services.

 Political Campaign Contributions